-One of the key measures announced by the Government to support employers is the Coronavirus Job Retention Scheme, which allows all UK employers to access a financial subsidy worth 80% of their workers’ wage costs, up to a cap of £2,500 per worker per month.
+One of the key measures announced by the Government to support employers was the Coronavirus Job Retention Scheme, which originally allowed UK employers to access a financial subsidy worth 80% of their workers’ wage costs, up to a cap of £2,500 per worker per month.
 Employers would need to class their employees as ‘furloughed workers’ to be eligible for this scheme.

 There is nothing preventing a director from being furloughed but they must not undertake employee work when furloughed and they must be paid a salary through the PAYE system.

 Initially due to run until the end of July, the scheme was extended until the end of October with reduced levels of subsidy, and changes were introduced to support staff furloughed on a part-time basis, including directors.

 The scheme has now been further extended until 31st March 2021.
 The level of support will also return to the levels seen previously, so the grants for November 2020 to January 2021 will be worth 80% of worker’s wage costs, up to a cap of £2,500 per worker per month.
 The level of grant for February and March 2021 is yet to be determined.

 Due to the complexities around this area we have provided more detailed advice and a range of helpful FAQs in our article here

 If a director is off sick due to COVID-19 they can claim Statutory Sick Pay (SSP) as with any employee.
 Among its package to help employers, the Government introduced legislation to allow employers to reclaim SSP relating to employee absences as a result of COVID-19.
 This refund covers up to 14 days’ SSP per eligible employee.
 The current rate of SSP from 6th April £95.85 per week, which can be paid from the first day of absence.